dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 The process of configuring a system can become accidentally complex if it requires a long list of settings to be adjusted, many of which are not well-documented or understood by the user and most of them may not be necessary.
 This can make it difficult to set up, test and maintain the system, and can also increase the risk of errors and inconsistencies.

 #### Features:
 Complexity is not only a "technical" problem.
-Feature complexity is when you don´t know the value the feature has to a user.
+Feature complexity is when you don't know the value the feature has to a user.
 An untested (not gathering feedback from users) feature is always accidentally complex because you don't know yet if it's needed from the user's perspective.

 ## Essential complexity
 When accidental complexity is the stuff you don't need, essential complexity is what you cannot avoid.